thomasmaechler/Case-Study-Classification/README.md

-- 3.1 - We tried to query the most relevant data out of Sakila on MySql workbench.
+- 3.1 - We first clean the .

-- 3.2 - After creating dataframe, to gain deeper insight into it I did some explorations, and plottings of correlation matrix.
+- 3.2 - After creating dataframe, to gain deeper insight into it, we did some explorations, and plottings of correlation matrix.
 The last one is particularl  important for us as it is a signal of multicollinearity.

 - 3.3 - The following plots show numerical columns just to give some idea before preprocessing, after Normalizer() applied and after (name) applied, respectively.
 You can find the code for these in the link below.

 - 3.4 -